-The 1st MCC Workshop was held on 26th April 2018 at the University of York, UK.
+The 1st MCC Workshop was held at the Green Chemistry Centre of Excellence (GCCE), University of York on 26 April 2018.

 We have discovered that microwaves may be used to selectively activate components of biomass (trees, grasses, crops, agricultural and food waste, macro and micro-algae, etc.) leading to a much more controlled decomposition process than can normally be achieved, e.g. using acid treatment.
 In this way, we are able to make a range of valuable products including liquid / solid fuels, and chemicals from sustainable sources using green chemical technology.
 We have proven this at scales from grams to tens of kilograms.

 Further information about Microwave Chemistry at York